vanamelnik/gophkeeper/README.md

 #### Storing

 Each _Item_ stored on the client is wrapped in an **Entry** structure that has a **Pending** field indicating that the item has been locally created or modified and awaits confirmation from the server that the changes have been saved.
-There is also an **OldVersion** field, which is a pointer to the version of this _Item_ from the data snapshot with the Data Version relevant for the local storage

 #### Update

-Each local data update (creation or update item) is wrapped in an _Event_ structure.
+Each local data update (creation or update item) is sent to the server wrapped in an _Event_ structure.
 An updated (or created) _item_ is marked as _pending_.
-If this is the first data change before an update confirmation is received from the server, then a copy of this _item_ is created corresponding to the last confirmed version of the data for possible conflict resolution.
-A pointer to the copy is placed in the _OldVersion_ field.
-If such a copy has already been created (the _OldVersion_ field is not equal to _nil_) and the confirmation has not yet been received from the server, the change is simply wrapped in a new _Event_.
+For locally created items _Version_ field must be set to 0 (_Version_ field will be incremented on the server).

 #### Delete

-Deleted items mark with timestamp DeletedAt.
+Deleted items are marked with timestamp DeletedAt.
+Payload should be erased.

 ### Sending updates to the server